bu-ist/bu-navigation/readme.txt

 == Changelog ==

+= 1.2.24 =

+* Refactor library query functions for code standards and maintainability.

 = 1.2.23 =

 * Initial refactor of includes/library.php to improve code standards.
 Also renames the widget file.